Learn how to improve profit with these basic principles

 |Decrease||Any decrease in fixed costs should be worked out carefully, so it does not affect product and service quality and sales volume.
 If sales volume did decrease the resulting fall in gross profit would need to be less than the savings achieved.|

-It can be seen from the above that action on any one of those four profit-determining factors can impact on the other three factors.
+It can be seen from the above that action on any one of those four profit-determining factors can impact the other three factors.
 A profit improvement strategy will involve more than one factor and may result in an increase or decrease in each.

 There is no standard formula for improving your profit.
-You need to look at your business’ strengths and weaknesses and tailor your strategy to your business circumstances.
+You need to look at your business’s strengths and weaknesses and tailor your strategy to your business circumstances.
 Too many people make the mistake of copying other business strategies that they consider successful without looking carefully at whether someone else’s fixes are right for their business.

 Once you have decided what actions to take, the results of these actions need to be monitored regularly and carefully.
 If the profit improvement strategy is not working as planned, then adjustments need to be made quickly before damage is done.